Gyeeta/gyeeta.github.io/docs/installation/install_options.md

 ---
-title: Install Options
+title: Installation Options
-description: Gyeeta components Install Options
+description: Gyeeta Install Options and Sequence
 keywords:
   - installation
 ---

-# Gyeeta Install Options
+# Gyeeta Installation Options and Sequence

+## Components to be installed

-Gyeeta consists of the following main components :
+To setup Gyeeta, users need to install the following minimal components :

-- Partha Host Monitor Agent to be installed on each host
 - One instance of Shyama Central Server
 - One or more instances of Madhava Intermediate Servers
 - One or more instances of PostgresDB Servers
+- On each host to be monitored, a Partha Host Monitor Agent to be installed
 - One instance of Node Webserver
 - One instance of Alert Action Agent

 ## Install Options for Gyeeta components {#install-options}

+Gyeeta components can be installed using any of the following methods :

-- Linux script based install
+- Bash Script based Installation and Configuration
 - Kubernetes Helm Chart
-- Docker Container
+- Docker Containers
-- rpm / deb Linux packages for dnf/yum or apt/dpkg based package managers
+- rpm / deb based native packages for dnf/yum, apt-get or zypper
-- Manual Tar Package download
+- Manual Tar Package download and configure

 ## Recommended Install Sequence {#install-sequence}